Is a Smart Boiler Right For You? Here’s All You Need to Know

 How Does a Smart Thermostat Connect to the Smart Boiler?

 The smart thermostat you’re installing must be compatible with the boiler.
-You should establish that it is before purchasing.
+You should establish that it is before you spend money on installing the boiler.
 If you’re buying both at the same time, the vendor will make sure that the two devices work together.

 Check out Heatable’s awesome deals to find a boiler and thermostat that work for you!